For We Are Many: Reception

-The album sold 29,000 copies in its first week.
-The album peaked at number 10 on the US Billboard 200 and peaked at number 7 on the Canadian Albums Chart.

 The album has received mainly positive reviews.
 AllMusic gave the album 3 out of 5 stars, stating that it "feels like a throwback to the NWOBHM at times evoking hints of Iron Maiden and Judas Priest."
 They also stated that the album had a good mix of "heaviness and harmony".
+Blabbermouth.net gave it a 7/10 stating “A logical extension of its predecessor, "…For We Are Many" uses a formula very similar to that heard on "Overcome".
+The scream/sing/scream vocals are commonplace throughout the disc's twelve tracks and there seems to be one of those rhythmic "chuga-chuga" riffs around every corner.
+Yes, it seems that ALL THAT REMAINS knew better than to mess with a good thing, but this isn't really a case of playing things safe either.